lammps/lammps/doc/src/variable.rst

 ----------

-This section describes how all the various variable styles are defined and what they store.
-Except for the *equal* and *vector* and *atom* styles, which are explained in the next section.
+The next sections describe in how all the various variable styles are defined and what they store.
+The styles are listed alphabetcally, except for the *equal* and *vector* and *atom* styles, which are explained together after all the others.

 Many of the styles store one or more strings.
 Note that a single string can contain spaces (multiple words), if it is enclosed in